palladius/trains_simulator/src/README.txt

 screen.
 Design your program so that the number of stations, the number of trains and their cargo capacity can be easily modified.

-= Assumptions =
+= Solution =

+The solution is a simple CLI client that might be invoked this way (see Makefile)

+  javac *.java
+  java Exercise

-A station can have multiple trains, a railway is a shared resource with at most ONE train.
+* A station can have multiple trains, a railway is a shared resource with at most ONE train.
+* There are 2 threads for visualization and cargo generation, plus Nt where is the number of trains.

+As output, the program provides a log-like standard output and a status file with a synoptic which helps understand the state of the system.